naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ###Benchmark-2.2(Network centric - virtio-user): In Progress:

-   In the above Benchmark(2.1), switch is a linux bridge located in host kernel.
-Performance CAN be improved by replacing the linux bridge(virtio-vhost) with the userspace bridge using qemu based vhost-user, here no change from guest os, but some of the tunning may help.
-The packets from one vm to another vm goes through the shared memory in the user space instead of switching through the packet through the linux host.
+   In the above Benchmark(2.1), switch is linux bridge located in host kernel.
+Performance can be improved by replacing the linux bridge(virtio-vhost) with the userspace bridge using qemu based vhost-user vnics, here there will not be any change from guest os, but some of the tunning may help.
+The packets from one vm to another vm goes through the shared memory in the user space instead of switching the packet through the linux host bridge/ovs.
 If the ethernet switch located at the userspace, it can save the following:

    - instead of two threads(kernel vhost threads) and linux bridge to handle the packet, it can be done by a single user levelthread.
    - one copy from virtio ring can be saved, it can be done by copying the packet from vitio ring to another directly.